ZineddineBk09/Algeria-Wow/README.md

     -   Prepare final documentation outlining website functionalities and user experience.

 > [!IMPORTANT]
 > This proposed timeline assumes the backend functionality is already developed or will be handled by a separate team.
-Due to current commitments with my part-time job and pursuing a Master's degree, I would prefer to dedicate focused development efforts on this project starting from July 2024, Inshallah.
+Due to current commitments with my part-time job and pursuing a Master's degree, I would prefer to dedicate focused development efforts on this project starting from **July 2024**, Inshallah.
 However, I remain available throughout May and June for any further discussions, adjustments, or content gathering tasks.